 Clambered up our porch, the noise was grating,

-This part of the poem is the extension of the lively picture of the preceding section which deals with the arrival of the poor beggars in Malabar at noon to be beg for their survival.
+This part of ‘A Hot Noon in Malabar” is the extension of the lively picture of the preceding section which deals with the arrival of the poor beggars in Malabar at noon to be begging for their survival.
 It shows how the fortune –tellers were busy predicting the future of their customers by reading fortune cards.

 The poetess is all lost recollecting the life of a hot noon in Malabar which she enjoyed during her early stay in it.
 She was all fascinated by this colourful sight and was totally identified with it.
 Unlike her present unpleasant and boring city life, her past life in Malabar was very enjoyable and exciting.
 Her separation from her parental house has totally destabilized her life.
 She has lost all her happiness and peace of mind in the soul-killing city-life.
 The ellipse (dots) here shows the poetess’s longing for her past stay in Malabar which was very familiar and pleasant.